veda-consulting-company/uk.co.vedaconsulting.mailchimp/README.md

 ### From here on...

 Any un/subscribes from the Mailchimp end will be handled (almost) instantly using the webhook.
-However changes at the CiviCRM end must be manually sync'd up to Mailchimp, e.g. before you do a new mailing campaign.
-There are several good reasons why this manual button pressing is necessary, not least that it is how Mailchimp request it be done.
-Basically there are many ways that CiviCRM group membership can be changed, including bulk updates, and sending a request to Mailchimp for every affected contact would be very slow.
+Changes at the CiviCRM end will also be handled (almost) instantly using CiviCRM database post hook.

 ### Important note about unsubscribed contacts